foxfriends/conartist/server/README.md

 Currently the production build is running with all CORS origins enabled.
 This should be removed when convenient, as it is not secure at all.

-## The GraphQL file

-The GraphQL file here (`schema.graphql`) serves more as documentation of the API than anything else.
-It is completely unused.
-Hopefully someday this file and the GraphQL file in the iOS directory will be consolidated and shared between all 3 clients.

-Despite being unused, please keep the GraphQL file up to date with any API changes.